GaloisInc/RDE_RF/readMe.md

 # Documentation Enricher (DER)

 This is a tool to enrich documentation generated from the source code.
-The tool parses the documentation and adds additional information to it and generates a new documentation in LaTeX format.
+The tool parses the source code and adds additional information to it and generates a new documentation in LaTeX format.

+## Supported Languages

+* Lando
+* SystemVerilog
+* Bluespec SystemVerilog
+* Cryptol
+* SysML

 ## Dependencies
 The tool requires the following dependencies to be installed: